ilex-paraguariensis/yerbamate/README.md

 ## Is Maté simple to use
 A Maté project is just like any other deep learning project with Tensorflow or Pytorch, but the difference is a standard project structure.
-There is no such thing as Maté models, it is just Pytorch/Tensorflow models that follow Maté standard.
 As of now Maté is a command line tool, and soon Maté commands will be accessible from a web interface.
-Here are some sample commands that you need in your experiments:
+Here are some sample commands that you might need in your experiments:

 ```
+mate add imagen UNet # adds a UNet model with its source code to your project
 mate run imagen --input_txt="A Flower in space" # run pretraied model with custom input
-mate train imagen # Tooks while to train... and doesnt stops training if you do not have a early stopper.
+mate train imagen # Takes while to train...
-mate restart imagen # restart the training
+mate restart imagen # Restart the training
-mate snapshot imagen # reproducible snapshop, keep on experimenting
+mate snapshot imagen # Reproducible snapshop, keep on experimenting
-mate clone imogen exp_imogen # fork a expriment, to keep safe of imogen you have
+mate clone imogen exp_imogen # Fork a expriment to keep safe of imogen you have
-mate train exp_imogen # change the code, and keep on experimenting!
+mate train exp_imogen # Change the code and keep on experimenting!
 mate train videoprediction moving_mnist # run videoprediction model with moving_mnist
 mate train videoprediction kth # train videoprediction model with kth dataset
 ```